 Walk breaks from the beginning can keep the pace on track and bestow strength at the end.
-See my books for instruction and current run-walk-run ratios.
 Marathoners, for example, run an average of 13 minutes faster, in surveys, when they shift from running continuously to using the run-walk-run method.

 Increasing the number of speed repetitions can allow time goal runners to maintain a hard pace longer in the race.
 This pushes back your anaerobic threshold, so that you will train yourself to deal with the accumulation of waste products, without slowing down.
 For the marathon, I’ve had best success with mile repetitions (maximum of 14).
 For the half marathon, 800 meter “reps” (max of 14).
-Time goal runners in the 5K and 10K usually do best with 400 meter repeats (max of 14 for 5K, and max of 22 for 10K).
-The training programs for these events are detailed in the books, listed below.
+Time goal runners in the 5K and 10K usually do best with 400 meter repeats (max of 14 for 5K and max of 22 for 10K).

-The “magic mile” (mentioned in my Competitor articles and in my books) can accurately predict what you’re capable of doing under ideal conditions at a very hard effort.
+The “magic mile” can accurately predict what you’re capable of doing under ideal conditions at a very hard effort.
 By using an evaluation tool like this you can know what is realistic and make adjustments for hills, heat and crowded conditions.
-In very crowded races you may run between 50 and 100 extra yards per mile — which will slow your pace by 10-30 seconds each mile.
+In very crowded races you may run between 50 and 100 extra yards per mile—which will slow your pace by 10-30 seconds each mile.

 Pacing can either set you up for a good race or for a severe slowdown at the end.
 Most of the runners I’ve e-coached have run their fastest times with a “negative split” pacing strategy.
 This means starting at a pace that is slower than you are currently ready to run for the first half, which results in a faster finish time overall.
 So there are a lot of things you can do to gain control over your running and avoid the dreaded “wall.”